Marty Clarke will lead the charge of the NBA Global Academy after spending the last five seasons at Saint Mary's.

 No. 22 Saint Mary's hosted Pepperdine Thursday night inside McKeon Pavilion.

 The Saint Mary's men's basketball team hosted the University of Dayton Flyers at McKeon Pavilion on Dec.
 19, 2017.

 The Saint Mary's men's basketball team hosted Seattle University on Dec.
 9, 2017, at McKeon Pavilion.

-During his tenure, Bennett has become the school's men's basketball all-time wins leader (362 victories, going into 2017-18), guided SMC to 11 post-season appearances (6 NCAA and 5 NIT), led the Gaels to their first post-season victories and had a player drafted (Patrick Mills, 2009) into the NBA for the first time since 1984.
+During his tenure, Bennett has become the school's men's basketball all-time wins leader (392 victories, going into 2018-19), guided SMC to 12 postseason appearances (6 NCAA and 6 NIT), currently 11 straight postseason appearances, led the Gaels to their first post-season victories and had a player drafted (Patrick Mills, 2009) into the NBA for the first time since 1984.
 He has earned three WCC Coach of the Year honors and was named a USA Basketball assistant coach for the team that represented the USA at the 2011 FIBA U19 World Championships in Latvia.

-In potentially the most historic season in program history, the 2016-17 team tied the program record of 29 wins.
-The Gaels also went 16-2 in WCC action, the most wins in conference play during a single season.
+In potentially the most historic season in program history, the 2016-17 team tied the then program record of 29 wins.
+The Gaels also went 16-2 in WCC action, the most wins in conference play during a single season up to that point.
 Saint Mary's advanced to the NCAA tournament for the first time since 2013 and went to the Round of 32.
 The Gaels defeated VCU in the Round of 64 before falling to No. 2-seed Arizona.